 The DBRS long-term rating scale provides an opinion on the risk of default.
 That is, the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which the obligations have been issued.
 All rating categories other than AAA and D also contain subcategories "(high)" and "(low)".
 The absence of either a "(high)" or "(low)" designation indicates the rating is in the middle of the category.
-Long-term financial obligations rated AA are of superior credit quality and capacity for the payment is considered high; credit quality differs from AAA only to a small degree; unlikely to be significantly vulnerable to future events.
-Long-term financial obligations rated A are of good credit quality and capacity for payment is considered substantial, but of lesser credit quality than AA, and may be vulnerable to future events but qualifying negative factors are considered manageable.
+Long-term financial obligations rated AA are of superior credit quality and capacity for payment is considered high; credit quality vulnerable to future events.
+Long-term financial obligations rated A are of good credit quality and capacity for payment is considered substantial, but of lesser credit quality than AA; may be vulnerable to future events but qualifying negative factors are considered manageable.

-The DBRS preferred share rating scale is used in the Canadian securities market and is meant to give an indication of the risk that a borrower will not fulfill its full obligations in a timely manner, with respect to both dividend and principal commitments.
-Each rating category is denoted by the subcategories "high" and "low".
+The DBRS preferred share rating scale is used in the Canadian securities market and is meant to give an indication of the risk that a borrower will not fulfill its full obligations, with respect to both dividend and principal commitments, in a timely manner.
+Each rating category may be denoted by the subcategories "high" and "low".
 The absence of either a "high" or "low" designation indicates the rating is in the middle of the category.
-The Pfd-2 rating indicates a satisfactory credit quality.
+The Pfd-2 rating generally indicates good credit quality.